Capabilities

 Inspection complexity levels:

-Some customers specify 100% inspection requirements rather than statistical sampling plans, dramatically increasing inspection time and costs.
+Some customers specify 100% inspection requirements rather than SPC sampling plans, which dramatically increases inspection time and costs.
 Understanding these implications helps engineers balance functional requirements with manufacturing economics.

 Industry-Specific GD&T Applications